bugnano/rnr/README.md

   (default: less)
 * Edit files with the selected editor (default: vi)
 * Open files with the selected opener (default: xdg-open)
-* Execute shell commands on the selected files
+* Execute shell commands, with macro substitutions to easily manipulate the tagged files
 * cd to the last visited directory on exit (compatible with bash and fish)

 ## Screenshots